Himalayan Yoga Academy

 Six Enemies of the Mind (Shad-ripu)

 As we know, Life is filled with suffering.
 When a baby is born, the first sound it hears is crying.
-Throughout our lives, we experience all kinds of pain and suffering caused by illness, injury, fatigue, stress, misunderstanding, old age, and eventually death, etc. Even the so-called moments of pleasure are only short-lived.
-We talk details below on Six Enemies of the Mind (Shad-ripu)
+Throughout our lives, we experience all kinds of pain and suffering caused by illness, injury, fatigue, misunderstanding, stress, old age, and eventually death, etc. Even the so-called moments of pleasure are only short-lived.
+We talk details below on Six Enemies of the Mind (Shad-ripu).

 Our writings and the great teachers of antiquity speak of suffering and that the meaning of life is to end that suffering so that we can be liberated.
 In Buddhism, there is mention of four noble truths: